-Reducing congestion and vehicle movements is a vital part of that, and our plans to reduce traffic to a single lane in each direction on Regent Street are a step in the right direction.
+Reducing congestion and vehicle movements is a vital part of that, and reducing traffic to a single lane in each direction on Regent Street is a step in the right direction.

-We are keen to working in collaboration with Westminster City Council, TfL, the local community and other key stakeholders, to explore the best solution for Regent Street in the longer term.
+We are keen to work in collaboration with Westminster City Council, TfL, the local community and other key stakeholders, to explore the best solution for Regent Street in the longer term.

 What about planting and biodiversity?

 We want to create a greener, cleaner and more sustainable West End.
-To support this we will be introducing tree planting and greening on Regent Street, initially using temporary planters.
+To support this we are introducing tree planting and greening on Regent Street.

-We are working closely with experts to carefully consider the types of plants and trees we introduce, to ensure we continuing improving biodiversity and enhance the experience for our visitors.
+We have worked closely with experts to carefully consider the types of plants and trees we are introducing, to ensure we continue improving biodiversity and enhance the experience for our visitors.
 We’re also introducing bug-hotels, creating habitats for vital insect life, complementing our ongoing work as part of Wild West End.

 What scope is there for further changes to Regent Street in the future?